danjohnson95/html-css-starter/README.md

 ## Installation

 Download this starter pack and unzip it on your desktop.
+You can download it from [here](https://github.com/danjohnson95/html-css-starter/archive/master.zip)

 Next, you'll need to access the terminal to start up your server.